dhutapratama/docs/helpers.md

 <a name="method-str-padboth"></a>
 #### `Str::padBoth()` {.collection-method}

-The `Str::padBoth` method wraps PHP's `str_pad` function, padding both sides of a string with another string until the final string reaches a desired length:
+The `Str::padBoth` method wraps GO's `str_pad` function, padding both sides of a string with another string until the final string reaches a desired length:

     use Illuminate\Support\Str;